If buying from a grocery store . . .

 Even more reliable than individual green and hard avocado fruit is buying green and hard avocados that are sold in bags.
 Around me, the stores that most commonly do this are Trader Joe’s and Costco.
 These bagged avocados are even less likely to have been beaten up by Mr. and Mrs. Squeezy Fingers.
 Rarely have I bought a bag of four little green California Hass from Trader Joe’s and cut them open to find bruising and rotting inside; they’re almost always of high quality, much more often than any other store-bought avocados.

+There is also the Reed avocado, which has almost the same season as Lamb: summer into fall.
 I’ve bought many Reed avocados at Whole Foods Markets in years past.

 Buy avocados at farmers markets

 The advantage of buying avocados at a farmers market is that you can buy varieties other than Hass and that are in season, such as the ones mentioned above.
 But there are even more varieties to be found at farmers markets.
 I’ve bought Pinkerton, Edranol, Nabal, MacArthur, Corona, Anaheim, and other uncommon varieties at farmers markets throughout California over the years.

 The disadvantage is that vendors tend to come and go.
 But visit the farmers markets near you and you might get lucky.

 Farm stands are another great place to find less common varieties.
 Eli’s Farm Stand in Fallbrook, San Diego County, often carries Fuerte, GEM, Gwen, Reed, Lamb, and more, in addition to Hass.
 (Eli’s Farms also sells at the San Clemente and Corona Del Mar farmers markets in Orange County.)